The fastest tire pressure for road cycling is probably lower than you think

 To understand those calculators a little better, let’s run a couple standard scenarios to see what the results are for the average reader of this blog: Assume a 75 kg road bike rider on a 700C wheelset with a high-quality tubeless tire with a bike and gear weight of 10 kg (yes, don’t forget those water bottles, shoes, helmet, kit, repair kit…) riding on DT Swiss ARC 1100 wheels with an inner width of 20 mm and 25 mm high-quality tires such as Continental GP 5000 S TR or Vittoria Corsa Pro in a tubeless setup.

-As you can see, both calculators return pretty similar values, except that Silca argues a higher pressure in the front wheel is needed for good handling and safety when braking.
+As you can see, both calculators return similar values, except that Silca argues that higher pressure in the front wheel is needed for good handling and safety when braking.
 It probably also depends on whether you plan cycling in the Alps or at a touch-no-brakes flat looped criterium race.

 The influence of system weight is significant yet maybe less than expected